Copepods Through the Lens of Chemistry

 In the vast expanse of aquatic ecosystems, copepods emerge as extraordinary microcrustaceans, playing crucial roles in maintaining ecological balance.
 When exposed to harsh conditions, these species demonstrate remarkable tenacity.
 In addition, they harness chemical reactions for unique survival and reproductive strategies.

-Copepods live in an environment where there are periodic cyanobacterial blooms.
+Copepods live in an where there are periodic cyanobacterial blooms.
 These blooms can release toxins and copepods have evolved the capacity to host a bacterium to produce enzymes that can break the cyanotoxins down within their gut.
 This symbiotic relationship allows the bacterium a place to live throughout winter while enabling the copepod to avoid dangerous chemicals.

 Copepods’ diets as well could be a source of danger, in terms of toxic diatoms.
 These species can release oxylipins which are dangerous for the development of copepod offspring.
 Certain species, especially North Sea copepods have evolved to increase their use of the enzyme aldehyde dehydrogenase to detoxify oxylipins through oxidation.